Poonamallee

-Poonamallee is suburb of Chennai, India under the Chennai Metropolitan Area.
+Poonamallee is a western suburb of Chennai, India under the Chennai Metropolitan Area.
 It was historically called Pushpagirimangalam, later renamed in Tamil as Poovirundhavalli ([puːʋiɾɯn̪daʋalli]), and now colloquially called as Poondhamalli.
-It is a town in the Poonamallee taluk of the Tiruvallur district in the Indian state of Tamil Nadu.
+It is the headquarters of the Poonamallee taluk of the Tiruvallur district in the Indian state of Tamil Nadu.
 The nearest Railway station is at Avadi.
 It acts as the gateway to the city from its western side.
 It is a town with rich cultural heritage and also a fast-growing areas in the city.
-As of 2011, the town had a population of 57,224.
+As of 2011, the town had a population of 60,607.
 There are plans to merge the areas under Poonamallee Municipality with Avadi Municipal Corporation.

 Location

-The town of Poonamallee is situated at a distance of 23 km from Fort St George and 21 km from Sriperumbudur on the Chennai-Bangalore highway and 12 km from Thiruninravur on Chennai Outer Ring Road.
-It is located at the end of the Mount-Poonamallee Road, Poonamalle High Road and Pallavaram-Kundrathur-Poonamallee Road, 17 km from Guindy and 13 km from Chennai Mofussil Bus Terminus on the Chennai bypass.
+The town of Poonamallee is situated at a distance of 21 km from Chennai central and 20 km from Sriperumbudur on the Chennai-Bangalore highway and 15 km from Thiruninravur on Chennai Outer Ring Road.
+It is located at the end of the Mount-Poonamallee Road, Poonamalle High Road and Pallavaram-Kundrathur-Poonamallee Road, 16 km from Guindy and 13 km from Chennai Mofussil Bus Terminus on the Chennai bypass.
 The nearest railway station is at Avadi and Thiruninravur which is nine km away and Pallavaram Railway Station on the South Line of the Chennai Suburban Railway which is 18 km away.
 It is also an important halting point for buses starting from Chennai Mofussil Bus Terminus and going towards Tirupati, Kanchipuram, Vellore, and other cities.

 Etymology

-The name "Poonamallee" is the anglicized form of the Tamil word Poondhamalli, which might have been derived from "Poovirundavalli", meaning "the place where jasmine was cultivated".
-Saint Thirukatchi nambi in his last days suffered from aged illness and due to his service to Lord varadha of kanchi interrupted.
-But he tried hard to reach kanchi and on seeing this lord varadha along with Lord of Srirangam and Thirupathi appeared before him and gave darshan.
-It is also the birth place of him.
-This place is also called "Lakshmipuram" and Ulagu Vuyya Konda Cholapuram.
+The name "Poonamallee" is derived from the Tamil phrase Poo irundha Valli, which refers to "the place with a pond of flowers" or "flower-abundant pond."
+It is the birthplace of Saint Thirukatchi Nambigal, a revered Vaishnava devotee, whose daily service of offering flowers to Lord Varadharaja underscores the town's association with floral offerings.
+The Sanskrit name Pushpagirimangalam, meaning "auspicious place of the flower hill," highlights its sanctity and link to Nambi’s devotion.
+The Varadaraja Perumal Temple, Poonamallee, a significant Chola-era shrine, commemorates Nambi’s devotion and the divine darshan he received from Lord Varadharaja, Lord Ranganatha, and Lord Venkateswara.
+This place was also called Lakshmipuram and Ulagu Vuyya Konda Cholapuram, emphasizing its spiritual and cultural significance in the Chola era.